 The former securities intermediary service is redefined as "Financial Instruments Intermediary Service" under the FIEA.
-The term "Financial Instruments Intermediary Service" means services comprising the following acts conducted under entrustment from a Type I Financial Instruments Businesses, an investment management business, or a registered financial institution (see section 12): (1) intermediation for the sale or purchase of securities (excluding PTS transactions); (2) intermediation for the sale or purchase of securities conducted in an exchange market or market transactions of derivatives; (3) handling of a public, primary offering or secondary distribution of securities or handling of a private placement of securities; and (4) intermediary service for the conclusion of an investment advisory contract or a discretionary investment contract (Article 2, Paragraph 11 of the FIEA).
+The term "Financial Instruments Intermediary Service" means services comprising the following acts conducted under entrustment from a Type I Financial Instruments Businesses, an investment management business, or a registered financial institution (see section 12): (1) intermediation for the sale or purchase of securities conducted in an exchange market or market transactions of derivatives; (3) handling of a public, primary offering or secondary distribution of securities or handling of a private placement of securities; and (4) intermediary service for the conclusion of an investment advisory contract or a discretionary investment contract (Article 2, Paragraph 11 of the FIEA).
 As is common with the items listed above, the provider of the service does not have customer accounts but solicits customers and redirects their orders for transactions to brokers/dealers, etc., from which it receives a commission.